Mono-to-multilayer transition in growing bacterial colonies

-with $f(t|\Delta t)=f[N(t)]$ the conditional PDF at fixed $\Delta t$ and $t_{0}=\omega^{-1}\log(N_0)$ the average time at which the P-zone first appears.
-The resulting probability distribution is displayed in Fig. \ref{fig:statistics}b (solid lines) and is in excellent agreement with the numerical data.
-Similarly, we can calculate the probability distribution associated with the extrusion occuring at position $x^{*}$.
-From previous considerations, one can reasonably assume the extrusion location to be uniformly distributed within the P-zone.
+This is is displayed in Fig. \ref{fig:statistics}(b) (solid lines) and is in excellent agreement with the numerical data.
+Similarly, we can calculate the probability distribution associated with the extrusion occurring at position $x^{*}$.
+From previous considerations, one can reasonably assume the extrusion location to be uniformly distributed within the P zone.
 Thus the conditional PDF associated with observing the first extrusion at time $t$ and position $x$ is $f(x,t|\Delta t)=f(t|\Delta t)/L^{*}$, with $-L^{*}/2 \le x \le L^{*}/2$.
 Integrating over $t$ and $\Delta t$ yields:

-again in excellent agreement with the numerical data (Fig. \ref{fig:statistics}a).
-Further detail about the derivations can be found in \cite{SI}.
-Finally, Figs. \ref{fig:statistics}d-e show the probability distributions of the extrusion position, extrusion time and critical stress for the original disk-like colonies (e.g. Fig. \ref{fig:snapshots}).
-Despite the mechanical interactions being more complex in disk-like colonies \cite{You:2018,SI}, the physical picture emerging from the simulations is nearly identical to that discussed for chain-like colonies.
+which again agrees well with the numerical data [Fig. \ref{fig:statistics}(a)].
+Here, $k_{x}=2/(bN_{0}\sqrt{2\omega})$ and $\Gamma[\cdot,\cdot]$ is the incomplete Gamma function.
+A detailed derivation of Eqs. \eqref{eq:pt} and \eqref{eq:px} can be found in Ref. \cite{SI}.
+Finally, Figs. \ref{fig:statistics}(d)-\ref{fig:statistics}(f) show the probability distributions of the extrusion position, extrusion time and critical stress for the original planar colonies (e.g., Fig. \ref{fig:snapshots}).
+Despite the mechanical interactions being more complex in planar colonies \cite{You:2018,SI}, the physical picture emerging from the simulations is nearly identical to that discussed for chainlike colonies.